bsdimp/freebsd-git-docs/faq.md

 The following answer assumes you committed to `main` and want to create a branch called `issue`:
 ```
-% git checkout -b issue     # Create the issue branch
+% git branch issue                # Create the 'issue' branch
-% git checkout main         # Go back to main branch
-% git reset --hard HEAD^    # Reset what main references
+% git reset --hard origin/main    # Reset 'main' back to the official tip
 % git checkout issue              # Back to where you were
 ```
-The above assumes one commit, hence the `HEAD^`.
-You can put anything there, but `HEAD^` or `HEAD^^` are the most typical.

 ### Ooops!
 I committed something to the wrong branch!